areaDetector/areaDetector/_sources/ADTimePix3/ADTimePix3.rst.txt

 ADTimePix3
 ======================================

-:author: Kazimierz Gofron, Brookhaven National Laboratory
+:author: Kazimierz Gofron, Oak Ridge National Laboratory

 .. contents:: Contents

 Notes
 -----

-* Depends on the CPR verson 1.9.1.
+* Depends on the CPR version 1.9.1.
 * Depends on the json version v3.11.2.
 * Developed with ADCore R3-11 and ADSupport R1-10 or newer.
-* This has only been tested on ubuntu 18.04 and 20.04 Linux 64-bit machines.
+* This has only been developed/tested on ubuntu 22.04, 20.04, 18.04, RHEL 7.9, RHEL 9.1 Linux 64-bit machines.
-* This has only been developed for 2 x 2 chips layout, since that is what I have access to now
+* This has only been developed for 2 x 2 chips layout and 1 chip tpx3CAM, since that is what I have access to now.
-* This has only been tested with serval version 3.0.0.
+* This has been tested with serval version 3.3.0, 3.2.0, 3.1.0 and 3.0.0.
+Only most recent serval version(s) are tested extensively.
 * Driver is specific to Serval version, since features differ.
+Driver for Serval 2.x.y is in separate branch, and is not under current development
+* The driver has been developed using TimePix3 Emulator, and real detectors.

 Before compiling
 ----------------